NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Directed Poison.md

 **Prerequisites** Spell Trickster Dedication; ability to cast cloudkill
 * * *
-When you cast [[Spells/Toxic Cloud|Toxic Cloud]], modify its duration to be sustained up to 1 minute, and modify its standard effect to include the following: The cloud doesn't move away from you each round.
+When you cast [[Toxic Cloud|Toxic Cloud]], modify its duration to be sustained up to 1 minute, and modify its standard effect to include the following: The cloud doesn't move away from you each round.
 Once per round when you Sustain the Spell, you can move the cloud 10 feet in the direction of your choice.

 *Source: Pathfinder Lost Omens: The Grand Bazaar* *OGL*